Lakeview Programs and Services

 - Lakeview School continues to utilize the philosophy and instructional strategies learned through the MiBliSi Grant, Michigan's Integrated Behavior & Learning Support Initiative.
 The purpose of this grant is to create a positive, safe learning environment in order to increase student success.
 This is done through an initiative called Positive Behavior Support which entails expected behavior being modeled, reward systems, and consequences for not following the rules.

-- Lakeview has been awarded the "Green School" status 4 years in a row and the staff works hard to educate students and families on how to take care of our environment.
+- Lakeview has been awarded the "Green School" status each year since 2012-2013 and the staff works hard to educate students and families on how to take care of our environment.

 - The Star Student of the Month award celebrates two students from each class who are nominated for showing outstanding safety, respect, and responsibility throughout Lakeview Elementary.
 These students are announced and honored during our morning assemblies.

 Now in its third year of operation, the Ludington Family Link is an interagency partnership designed to help struggling families gain better access to community resources.
 Modeled after similar programs all across the state, this program has been proven to be highly beneficial to children and families.
 There are three main components to this resource: